Category: Family History

 -

-A: THE SYDNEY SWANS – 2.
+THE SYDNEY SWANS – 2.
 LETITIA

 The name Letitia derives from its Latin counterpart Laetitia, which directly translates to joy in English.
 With its roots in the ancient Latin language, Letitia has a rich historical background.
 In ancient Roman mythology, Laetitia was the goddess of celebration and mirth, known for her cheerful and lively nature.
 The…